katemamyan/LEDE_PROGRAM/README.md

 - ✨ Notes, snippets, and lessons learned

 ## 🧭 Why I'm Doing This
-This is more than just a course—it's a personal challenge, a creative journey, and a career leap.
+This is more than just a course - it's a personal challenge, a creative journey, and a career leap.
 I’ll be learning, failing, debugging, and growing publicly here.
 If you’re also learning data journalism or just curious about the process, I hope this repo helps or inspires you.

 ## 🗺️ Projects & Highlights (will be updated)